Tom Venning

-Thomas Venning is an Australian politician from the Liberal Party of Australia.
+Thomas Venning (born 26 January 1994) is an Australian politician from the Liberal Party of Australia.
 He was elected a member of the Australian Parliament for the Division of Grey in the 2025 Australian federal election.
 He succeeded Rowan Ramsey in the seat he had held since 2007.
-Venning is a farmer and former corporate consultant, living in Melbourne during this time, moving back to Bute in 2024.
+Venning is a farmer and former corporate consultant, living in Melbourne during this time, moving back to Bute in 2024, where his family has farmed for several generations.

 Personal life

 His grandfather Howard Venning and uncle Ivan Venning were members of the South Australian House of Assembly.